kubeflow/website/content/blog/announcing_kubeflow_0.3.md

 We are continuing our efforts to make it easy to run TFServing in production by adding a Liveness probe and using fluentd to log [request and responses](https://www.kubeflow.org/docs/guides/components/tfserving/#request-logging) to enable model retraining.

-In collaboration with NVIDIA we are really excited to be offering more options for online prediction using both CPUs and GPUs by taking advantage of [NVIDIA's TensorRT Inference Server.](https://www.kubeflow.org/blog/nvidia_tensorrt/) The Inference Server is a containerized, production-ready AI inference server that maximizes utilization of GPU servers by running multiple models concurrently on the GPU and supports all the top AI frameworks.
+In collaboration with NVIDIA we are really excited to be offering more options for online prediction using both CPUs and GPUs by taking advantage of the [NVIDIA TensorRT Inference Server.](https://www.kubeflow.org/blog/nvidia_tensorrt/) The TensorRT Inference Server is a containerized, production-ready AI inference server that maximizes utilization of GPU servers by running multiple models concurrently on the GPU and supports all the top AI frameworks.

 **Hyperparameter tuning**